rachel-labri-tipton/code-sample-spring-2024/README.md

 ![](src/images/Screenshot%202024-05-13%20at%2017.07.22.png)

 ## Goal
 Enhance the solar generation forecast chart by letting a user get a closer look at the data being visualized.
-We wanted them to be able to zoom in and zoom out of the chart data.
+My responsibility was to make it possible for a user to zoom in and zoom out of the chart data.

 The **Zoom Feature** went through several iterations from December 2023 - March 2024.
 It was occasionally put on hold for other work but is now in production.

 ## Feature Brief

-Our app had to do the following:
+The Zoom Feature was to do the following:

 * **Allow a user to visually select data**
 * **Zoom in on selected data** - They would be able to zoom in on one chart and set the zoom level for four charts in the app.